weburg/head-first-design-patterns-in-php/README.md

 #### Singleton Pattern - Chapter 5

 - Singleton isn't too difficult to implement.
-PHP5 can implement singletons very similarly to Java.
+PHP can implement singletons very similarly to Java.
 Avoid the trap of trying to make a Singleton reusable class.
 Maybe create an interface for it instead.
 - In PHP, make sure to disable the use of a class's __clone() method to